noelmansour/git-good-commit/README.md

 _If you're security conscious, you may be reasonably suspicious of [curling executable files](https://www.seancassidy.me/dont-pipe-to-your-shell.html).
 In this case you're on HTTPS throughout, and not piping directly to execution, so you can check contents and the hash against MD5 `32dd8bb7163fa44bde41e2a4b6329aa1` for latest from master._

+### CI

+`ci-hook.sh` can be used for CI builds.
+It behaves the same as `hook.sh` but simply exits on failure with a non-zero status code.

 ## Credits

 * http://chris.beams.io/posts/git-commit